hx2A/py5website/reference/py5shape_vertex.rst

 Description
 ===========

 Add a new vertex to a ``Py5Shape`` object.
 All shapes are constructed by connecting a series of vertices.
 The ``vertex()`` method is used to specify the vertex coordinates for points, lines, triangles, quads, and polygons.
-It is used exclusively within the :doc:`py5shape_begin_shape` and :doc:`py5shape_end_shape` functions.
+It is used exclusively within the :doc:`py5shape_begin_shape` and :doc:`py5shape_end_shape` methods.

 Drawing a vertex in 3D using the ``z`` parameter requires the ``P3D`` renderer, as shown in the second example.